 Two big selling points of the Apple Card are the integration with Apple Pay and the cashback it offers.

-Depending on what stores you frequent, you may never actually have to use the stunning physical Apple Card.
+Depending on what stores you frequent, you may never actually have to use the physical Apple Card.
 You can pay for everything via Apple Pay using contactless payments.

 Bringing us back around to “a new kind of credit card”, Apple has been touting the budget-management offerings within Apple Pay as one of its new features.
 Apple Pay will show detailed listings of your spending and you can allocate budgets to various categories.